ttntm/ttntm/src/blog/2024/50-albums-80s.md

 A long time ago, I hunted down the original Combat Records version on eBay.
 It's one of the few records that having a first press somehow mattered to me.

-{% imageHeader "/img/albums/ma-aom.jpg", imageHeadersize, "h3", "Morbid Angel - Altars of Madness", "Release: 1989" %}
+{% imageHeader "/img/albums/ma-aom.jpg", imageHeaderSize, "h3", "Morbid Angel - Altars of Madness", "Release: 1989" %}

 Another death metal masterpiece full of songs I will never forget about.
 A record that's pretty much "all killer, no filler", and definitely - still - one of the best records of the whole genre.

 I never got into later Morbid Angel records (after "Blessed are the Sick"), but I'll always argue that this is their best album anyway.

-{% imageHeader "/img/albums/t-wd.jpg", imageHeadersize, "h3", "Terrorizer - World Downfall", "Release: 1989" %}
+{% imageHeader "/img/albums/t-wd.jpg", imageHeaderSize, "h3", "Terrorizer - World Downfall", "Release: 1989" %}

 I suppose that many of the records listed above eventually culminated in this one.